For Kids

 Testimonials

-“Summer Camp is so fun.
+“Summer Break is so fun.
 Some of my favourite activities include going to the beach where we built sandcastles and played games, and building a cubby house with my friend Johnny.”

 George